 Committee: A three person Committee makes the decision.
 The Committee is appointed by the President of the CEA in consultation with other members of the CEA Executive.
 There is no explicit exclusion of the CEA Executive from the Committee but in practice they have not been members of the Committee.

 Nominations: Nominations are open but in practice the majority of nominations come from the Chairs of Economics Departments.
 Chairs are asked to send a nomination letter and the CV of the nominee.
 Additional materials will not be submitted to the selection committee.
-Submit nominations at: Link
+Nominations can be submitted here.
+If you encounter any difficulties using the submission form, please send the necessary information to the CEA office at firstname.lastname@example.org, and it will be forwarded to the committee.

 Deadline: March 13, 2020